 Welcome to our dedicated consultation and participation area.

-Here you can get take part in consultations, user engagements, and other participation activities.
+Here you can take part in consultations, user engagements, and other participation activities.
 Sharing your views helps ensure our statistics reflect society, continue to be relevant, and meet users’ needs.

 You can find our open and closed participation activities below, or search for a consultation or user engagement activity by keyword or interest.
 You can also read our responses to closed participation activities by visiting Our response to your feedback.